Lakshay-G/MemoryMeetsComputation/README.md

 ## Usage

+1. Repository sitemap:

+   - **asset/**: Contains datasets to be analyzed and stopwords list
+   - **output/**: Contains all the generated output files
+   - **src/**: Main code files for analysis and output generation
+     - `archive/`: Contains old code used during testing
+     - `preprocess.py`: Contains complete preprocessing pipeline used before analysis
+     - `sentiment_analysis.py`: Contains code for sentiment analysis as a form of histograms and confusion matrices
+     - `snowball_stopwords_extract.R`: Contains code to extract the stopwords list
+     - `word_cloud.py`: Contains code for word clouds and top 10 word counts plots
+   - `LICENSE`: Licence for the project
+   - `README.md`: Documentation for the project
+   - `requirements.txt`: Python dependencies

-1. Since [data_stopwords_snowball.rda](https://github.com/quanteda/stopwords/blob/master/data/data_stopwords_snowball.rda) is an _R_ object, we need to extract the stopwords list for using it in _Python_.
+2. Since [data_stopwords_snowball.rda](https://github.com/quanteda/stopwords/blob/master/data/data_stopwords_snowball.rda) is an _R_ object, we need to extract the stopwords list for using it in _Python_.

    - Download [data_stopwords_snowball.rda](https://github.com/quanteda/stopwords/blob/master/data/data_stopwords_snowball.rda) document and keep in `assets` folder.